 Due to the Basecoin team’s failure to ascertain the difference between the Treasury Department and the Federal Reserve System, the structure their “white paper” puts forward – which can be summarised as “I create a coin, which will always revert to a market price of $1 per coin regardless of quantity demanded, backed by bonds which I issue, which are denominated in the coins I just created, and redeemed for coins I will later create” – is recursive, or the financial equivalent of a perpetual motion machine.

-The money to keep the machine going must come from somewhere, and in this case that somewhere is a new investor willing to subsidize profit-taking by earlier participants in the scheme by committing risk capital of his own.
-When he stops investing, Basecoin loses its ability to hold the peg.
+The money to keep the machine going must come from somewhere.
+In this case “somewhere” is a new investor willing to subsidize profit-taking by earlier participants in the scheme by committing risk capital of his own.
+When outflows exceed inflows, Basecoin will lose its ability to hold the peg.

 How’s that for “rigorous analysis.”